CAPTCHA and accessibility

 An additional form field is included following the form’s submit button.
 The form field does not use the

-type="hidden" attribute and value, but it is hidden using CSS
+type="hidden" attribute and value, but is hidden using CSS

 display:none.
-This will prevent screen readers from reading the field.
+This prevents screen readers from reading the field.
 Regardless, to be safe, the form field should also have a descriptive label that is similarly hidden, but clearly indicates to screen reader users that they should not enter anything in the field.

 Upon submission of the form, the field is checked for content, and if it contains a value, the form submission is considered invalid.